ratulalahy/intro_to_swe/projects/milestone-2.md

 ---
 title: "Milestone 2: Requirements Engineering and MVP Development"
-description: Requirements engineering, use case modeling, and console-based MVP implementation
+description: Requirements engineering, use case modeling, and CLI-based MVP implementation
 ---

-# Milestone 2: Requirements Engineering and MVP Development

----

 ## Overview

-Ever tried organizing a road trip with friends, only to realize halfway through that no one thought about the destination or must-have stops?
-That's the trap Milestone 2 helps you avoid in your {span .text-gradient-todo}`**To-Do List**` app project, turning vague ideas into a clear path forward.
-Drawing from everyday frustrations like forgetting deadlines or losing track of chores, this phase motivates you to dive into requirements engineering—think interviewing "users" (your team or peers) to capture what makes an app truly useful, such as quick task addition or smart reminders that mimic real-life productivity hacks used by busy executives or students cramming for exams.
-You'll create a detailed SRS to outline functional features (like editing tasks) and non-functional ones (like fast loading to fit hectic schedules), sketch UML diagrams to visualize flows (with class diagrams as the star for structuring data like task lists), and build a simple console MVP in Python to test the basics with early tests.
-It's like prototyping a new gadget in a garage workshop—relatable to how companies like Airbnb iterated their early ideas to match user needs.
-By the end, you'll have a working prototype that feels tangible and exciting, boosting your confidence as you see how solid planning prevents future rework and makes your app a go-to tool for real people.
-This milestone highlights elicitation and early validation.
+With your project foundation set, it's time to define what your {span .text-gradient-todo}`**To-Do List**` app truly needs—like turning vague ideas into precise specs, just as engineering teams do before building.
+In this milestone, you'll refine your feature list into structured user stories, create a `Software Requirements Specification (SRS)`, model key elements with `UML diagrams`, select a `Minimum Viable Product (MVP)`, and implement a simple `Command-Line Interface (CLI)` version in Python (e.g., basic task addition, listing, and completion).
+This draws on requirements engineering and modeling concepts, focusing on clarity and feasibility without advanced design or automated testing—validate manually to ensure it works as intended.

-By the end of this milestone, your team will have a detailed SRS, models, and MVP, with updates for traceability.
+By the end of this milestone, you'll have documented requirements, visual models, and a functional CLI MVP, ready for expansion in later phases.
+Continue using GitHub releases for versioning.

 ---

 ## Learning Objectives

 Upon successful completion of this milestone, you will be able to:

-- **Elicit and document** functional/non-functional requirements, stories, and use cases.
+- **Elicit and document requirements** using user stories, use cases, and a structured SRS.
-- **Create UML diagrams** (class emphasized, use case) for system visualization.
-- **Develop a console-based MVP** in Python with basic tests.
-- **Update project artifacts** (SRS with diagrams, Zenhub backlog) for consistency.
-- **Reflect on requirements process** to improve planning.
+- **Model software systems** with UML use case, class diagrams and sequence diagrams to visualize interactions and structure.
+- **Define an MVP** by selecting core features and outlining validation approaches.
+- **Implement a basic CLI application** in Python, applying requirements and models.
+- **Prioritize requirements** using techniques like planning poker for consensus.
+- **Manually validate** the MVP to confirm it meets initial requirements.

 ---

 ## Tasks and Instructions

-### 1. Requirements Documentation
+### 1. Team Meeting Execution

-- Build SRS using https://github.com/jam01/SRS-Template/blob/master/template.md: Include scope, reqs, 15+ stories with criteria.

-- Prioritize with planning poker; format stories properly.
+Align your team on requirements and MVP through focused discussions.

+- Hold team meetings with agendas covering backlog refinement, SRS drafting, UML creation, and MVP implementation.
+- Assign action items with owners and deadlines.
+- Document in:
+  - `/task_manager_app/docs/meeting_minutes/milestone_2/week_1.md`
-- Commit to `/task_manager_app/docs/srs.md`.
+  - `/task_manager_app/docs/meeting_minutes/milestone_2/week_2.md`

-### 2. Use Case and UML Modeling
+### 2. Refine Product Backlog

-- Develop 5+ use cases (actors, flows).

-- Create UML use case and class diagrams (class emphasized for structure).
+Transform your initial feature list into actionable, user-focused items.

-- Export to `/task_manager_app/docs/uml`; describe in `/task_manager_app/docs/use_cases.md`.
+- Convert features to 15+ user stories in the format:
+    ```plaintext
+    As a [user], I want [feature] so that [benefit].
+    ```
+- Include functional and non-functional requirements; prioritize using planning poker for estimation and consensus.

-- Update prior SRS/vision with new diagrams.
+- Update `/task_manager_app/docs/backlog.md` and **import/refine issues in Zenhub with priorities and assignees.**

-### 3. Console MVP Implementation
+### 3. Create SRS

-- Code core features (add/view/edit/delete/prioritize) in `/task_manager_app/src`.

-- Add 3-5 unit tests in `/task_manager_app/tests`.
+Develop a formal **Software Requirements Specification (SRS)** to document your system's intended functionality and constraints.

+- Use the [SRS template](https://github.com/jam01/SRS-Template/blob/master/template.md) as your structural guide.
+Modify or omit sections only if clearly justified.
+- Complete the SRS based on what you have developed so far in **Milestone 1 (vision, backlog, roles)** and **Milestone 2 (user stories, UML diagrams, MVP design)**.
+- Your initial SRS should include:

+  - **Introduction & Purpose**
+  - **Overall Description** (system context, user characteristics, assumptions)
+  - **Functional Requirements** (mapped from user stories and backlog)
+  - **Non-Functional Requirements** (e.g., usability, performance, platform constraints)
+  - **Use Cases or User Interactions** (linked to UML diagrams)
+  - **Assumptions and Constraints**
+- Reference related artifacts in your documentation (e.g., link specific user stories, diagram files, or backlog items).
+- As your project evolves, you are expected to **continuously update this SRS** in future milestones to reflect changes in features, scope, and design decisions.
+- Save the document as:

+  - `/task_manager_app/docs/srs.md`

+> **Tips**: Treat the SRS as a dynamic contract between your team and your users.
+Keep it aligned with implementation decisions, feedback, and design iterations throughout the course.

-### 4. Tool Updates
+### 4. UML Modeling

-- Refine Zenhub backlog with stories/use cases; link to commits.

-- Update GitHub README with MVP overview.
+Visualize your system's interactions and structure.

+- Create UML use case diagrams (showing actors like "User" and cases like "Add Task").
+- Develop class diagrams for the CLI MVP (attributes, methods, relationships, e.g., Task class with title, due_date).
+- Create sequence diagrams for key interactions (e.g., adding a task, listing tasks).
+- Use tools like draw.io; export diagrams as images or embeddable files.
+- Save to `/task_manager_app/docs/uml_use_case.md` and `/task_manager_app/docs/uml_class.md` (include diagrams and explanations).

-### 5. Team Meeting Execution
+### 5. Define and Implement MVP

-- Review SRS/MVP; assign actions.
+Focus on core functionality for a testable prototype.

+- Select MVP features (e.g., add task, list tasks, mark as complete) based on priorities; outline validation (manual testing scenarios).
-- Document in `/task_manager_app/docs/meeting_minutes/milestone_2/week_1.md`.
+- Implement in Python CLI:
+  - Create `/task_manager_app/src/task_manager.py` with basic functions (use lists or simple data structures; no database yet).
+  - Example: Command-line menu for operations; persist data in a text file if needed.
+- Manually validate: Run the app, document sample inputs/outputs in `/task_manager_app/docs/mvp_validation.md`.

 ### 6. Individual Reflections

-- Submit a `.md` file via Canvas with release/Zenhub links and reflection answers (see Submission Checklist).
+- Submit a `.md` file via Canvas with links and reflection answers (see Submission Checklist).

 ### 7. GitHub Releases

-- **Progress Check (One Week):** Create a minor release (`v1.1`, tagged `milestone2-progress-v1.1`) with drafts.
-Submit URL via Canvas. **Note**: Missing this incurs a 20% penalty.

-- **Final Submission (Two Week):** Create a major release (`v2.0`, tagged `milestone2`) with all linked in notes and changelog (e.g., "Added class diagram to SRS").
-Submit URL via Canvas.
+- **Progress Check (End of Week 6):**
+  - Create a minor release: `v1.1`
+  - Tag example: `milestone2-progress-v1.1`
+  - Include drafts of SRS, backlog, UML, and initial code.
+  - Submit the release URL via Canvas

+> **Warning** Missing this release = 20% deduction from total milestone score

+- **Final Submission (End of Week 7):**
+  - Create a major release: `v2.0`
+  - Tag example: `milestone2`
+  - Include final documents, code, and changelog summarizing additions/edits since `v1.1`.
+  - Submit the final release URL via Canvas

 ---